InnoPhaseIoT/connectedhomeip/examples/light-switch-app/talaria/README.md

           >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":8}]' 2222 0x1
           ## Command to create binding with Colour-Control cluster in lighting application
           >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":768}]' 2222 0x1
+          ## Command to create binding with Identify cluster in lighting application.
+          >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":3}]' 2222 0x1
           ## Command to create binding with both Level and Colour Control clusters in lighting application
           >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":8}, {"node":1111, "endpoint":1, "cluster":768}]' 2222 0x1
-          ## Command to create binding with OnOff, Level and Colour Control clusters in lighting application
+          ## Command to create binding with OnOff, Level, Colour Control and Identify clusters in lighting application
-          >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":6}, {"node":1111, "endpoint":1, "cluster":8}, {"node":1111, "endpoint":1, "cluster":768}]' 2222 0x1
+          >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":6}, {"node":1111, "endpoint":1, "cluster":8}, {"node":1111, "endpoint":1, "cluster":768}, {"node":1111, "endpoint":1, "cluster":3}]' 2222 0x1
-- Once the AccessControl and binding commands are successful, OnOff/ Level-Control/ Color-Control Applications can be controlled by changing the state of Switch in light-switch application based on configuration.
+- Once the AccessControl and binding commands are successful, OnOff/ Level-Control/ Color-Control/ Identify Applications can be controlled by changing the state of Switch in light-switch application based on configuration.

 #### Command Line Interface:
 - Open the /dev/ttyUSB2 or equivalent port in windows.
 NOTE: Usage of CLI must be enabled using boot argument matter.enable_cli=1.